 - What research, data analysis was done?
-Were there any special issues or challenges? - What sort of engagement or consultation was done with stakeholders, other government agencies or service users?
+Were there any special issues or challenges? - What sort of engagement or consultation was done with community groups, stakeholders, government agencies, service users or the community as a whole?
 What went well?
-Were there any knotty issues and how did you deal with them? - How did they decide to present the results?
+Were there any knotty issues and how did you deal with them? - How were the results presented?
+And why?
 E.g. A3, slide pack, series of papers, a discussion paper?